 He’s no stranger to lockdown.
 In fact, he chose it.
 In his role as a nuclear submarine officer from 1992 to 2002, Christophe Deldique regularly went on eight-week missions that would leave him totally cut off from the world.
-Sleeping in a cabin no bigger than two square metres in size, he learnt how to be efficient and productive while living in extreme confinement.
+Sleeping in a cabin no bigger than two square meters in size, he learned how to be efficient and productive while living in extreme confinement.
 We asked Deldique for his advice on how best to get through the lockdown period.

 How did you initially react when you set off for your first three-week mission in 1992?

 In Lorient, I boarded La Sirène (The Mermaid), a small, diesel-powered submarine that has since been withdrawn from active service.
 It was 50 meters long and six meters in diameter, with a 50-strong crew.
 Straight away, I felt confined and overwhelmed.
 Each person had their own living space measuring two square meters and we had just under two liters of water each day to take a sponge bath, brush our teeth and freshen up our faces.
 But in the end, and against all the odds, I adjusted to this environment by working on personal growth.

 It’s important to remember that the onboarding process for working on a submarine is unique because each sailor has volunteered for the mission and we’re trained in a wide range of trades.
 Everyone must be able to understand and see what’s going on in the submarine at any given moment.
 We must rely on the collective group.
 Solidarity and teamwork are very strong among the crew.
 Anyone who has a problem or doesn’t feel well will always get lots of support from the others.

 How would you describe a typical day’s work in such a cramped space?

 The main thing is not having the time to let yourself get bored.
 The perception of time must be kept as normal as possible or stress will gain the upper hand.